manasidek/Crowdfunding-ETL/README.md

 ### Phase 1

-- In this phase, the data is extracted from the file and converted into a readable format
+- In this phase, the data is extracted from the file and converted into a readable format.

 - The link to the data file with option 1 is [backers_data1](https://github.com/manasidek/Crowdfunding-ETL/blob/main/Data/backers_data1.csv)

 - The link to the data file with option 2 is [backers_data2](https://github.com/manasidek/Crowdfunding-ETL/blob/main/Data/backers_data2.csv)

 - The extracted data is:

 ![backer_data](https://github.com/manasidek/Crowdfunding-ETL/blob/main/Images/backer_data.png)